spaceship-prompt/spaceship-prompt/docs/options.md

 - **npm** — `npm` package contains a `package.json` file.
 We use `jq`, `python` to parse package version for improving performance and `node` as a fallback.
 Install [jq](https://stedolan.github.io/jq/) for **improved performance** of this section ([Why?](./troubleshooting.md#why-is-my-prompt-slow))
 - **cargo** — `cargo` package contains a `Cargo.toml` file.
 Currently, we use `cargo pkgid`, it depends on `Cargo.lock`.
 So if package version isn't shown, you may need to run some command like `cargo build` which can generate `Cargo.lock` file.

+!!! note
-> **Note:** This is the version of the package you are working on, not the version of package manager itself.
+    This is the version of the package you are working on, not the version of package manager itself.

 | Variable                   |              Default               | Meaning                                      |
 | :------------------------- | :--------------------------------: | -------------------------------------------- |